udacity/ipnd-webcasts/Stage_4/2015-06-09-Google_Datastore/README.md

 If you are on a Windows system, the print statements in the reference code will not print out to our logs unless we configure Google App Engine appropriately.

-In order for print statements to print to your Logs in Google App Engine, we need to add in a flag for Google App Engine in order for it to show print and debugging statements.
+In order for print statements to print to our Logs in Google App Engine, we need to add in a flag for Google App Engine in order for it to show print and debugging statements.

-We first need to click on the project, and then go to Edit -> Application Settings.
-Make sure that the server is stopped for your project.
+First, we should make sure that the server is stopped for our project.
+We then highlight the project, and then go to **Edit -> Application Settings**.

 We then type in this command in the “Extra Command Line Flags” text box: